alexchexes/php-schema2class/README.md

 ## Compatibility

-This tool requires PHP 8.2 or newer to run.
+This tool requires PHP 8.2 or newer **to generate classes**.

-The generated code can be backwards-compatible up until PHP 5.6.
+The generated code can be backwards-compatible **up until PHP 5.6**.
 Use the `--target-php` flag to set the desired PHP version that the generated code should be compatible with.
 When [using a configuration file](#using-configuration-files), use the `targetPHPVersion` property.

 ## Creation result

 The generated classes have these features:

 - The class namespace can either be specified via command-line (`--target-namespace`), specification file (`targetNamespace`).
 If neither is specified, the generator will inspect the `composer.json` of your project, look for any PSR-4 configuration and infer the namespace from there.
+Generating without namespaces is not supported now.
 - The main object's name is defined by the command-line (`--class`) or the specification file.
 - Sub-object's names are taken from the property name.
 - Array items are suffixed 'Item'.